 Of course, it’s fun to experiment and fine-tune, and with experience you may be able to create spectacular matches that dramatically improve both the dish and the wine.
 But save those efforts for special occasions and special wines.
-Most of us drink only a small portion of a glass of wine with the food, while taking many sips before and after consuming the dish it’s paired with.
-And most of the time, you will spend more time talking with your guests than you will analyzing the pairings.

 The three most important rules when it comes to wine-and-food pairing are:

-2. Look for Balance
+Look for balance

 Consider the weight—or body, or richness—of both the food and the wine.
 The wine and the dish should be equal partners, with neither overwhelming the other.
 If you balance the two by weight, you raise the odds dramatically that the pairing will succeed.
 This is the secret behind many classic wine-and-food matches.

 There’s a fair amount of instinct to this.
 Hearty food needs a hearty wine.
-Cabernet Sauvignon complements grilled lamb chops because they’re equally vigorous, but the dish would run roughshod over a crisp white wine.
+Cabernet Sauvignon complements grilled lamb chops because they’re equally vigorous; the dish would run roughshod over a crisp white wine.
 In contrast, a light Soave washes down a subtly flavored poached fish because they are equals in delicacy.

 How do you determine weight?
 For the food, fat—including what comes from the cooking method and the sauce—is the main contributor.
 (Note how a salad with blue cheese dressing feels heavier than one with citrus vinaigrette, as does fried chicken versus poached.)